18F/iaa-gem/README.md

 ### mappings.json

 This repo provides a JSON file (`lib/mappings/7600A.json`) of all form fields including their types and possible values (e.g. for radio buttons and checkboxes).
-This could be used map objects in other languages to the IAA Form 7600A.
+This could be used to map objects in other languages to the IAA Form 7600A.

 ## Development